 How Much Should I Charge as a Freelance Writer?

-How much you charge for your freelance writing is a topic that requires its own article!
+How much you charge for your freelance writing is a difficult question to answer.
 Freelance writers may choose to charge per word, per day, or per project.
 Your charging method will depend on your situation and will likely change according to the project or client you’re working with.

 While working out your rates isn’t an exact science, it helps to have a ballpark figure to guide you.
 Start by identifying how much you ideally need to make each year.
 Remember, you’re the entire business, so this figure should include your salary and any other costs of running the business.
 This includes accounting fees, domain hosting and website maintenance, and any equipment you need.

 Once you have this figure, divide it by the number of workdays in the year.
 Don’t forget to factor in holidays and allow some leeway for other days off.
 Divide the annual figure by the number of workdays for your daily rate.
 Then just divide that by the number of hours you work per day.